Happy days at Maplelag

 I told Nathaniel about the fabled hole in Sugarbush Lake.
 If guests jump into it after baking themselves in the outdoors sauna, they can buy a T-shirt reading "I Took the Plunge."

-The next morning it was 15 below but windless, and after a breakfast of French toast and sausage, Nathaniel said he wanted to try some more hills.
+The next morning it was 15 below but windless, and Nathaniel said he wanted to try some more hills.
 So we headed out for the rolling Bullhead Lake trail via Suicide Hill, down which Nathaniel tumbled, laughing merrily.

 He fell down a long decline on the lake, too, but when I suggested he try again, sailed down with style.